msuzio/pencilkata/README.md

   * With a fresh mind, reviewed existing work and realized StringBuilder was being used inefficiently.
 Reverted to the replace() method (can't recall why we had not stuck with it)

+### Push Four:
+  * Adding editing function, decided that the reasonable use case is to consider only the case of one erasure followed by one insertion (possible future  exercise, but complicates interface for this exercise).
+    * Logically, in editing, we do not choose any random blank area in which to edit, and we erase, then write, in one logical sequence.
+Should this be one method call then?
+  * For future improvement, consider all the places we're constantly resizing/shrinking by one element. introducing intermediate buffers to build up one replacement/insertion could be more efficient, but out of scope for a kata MVP